sea5kg/Roads2DGenerator/README.md

 // You can use the following parameter (nSeedRandom) to reproduce the results.
-// If parameters will be same then on any machine will be same result. unsigned int nSeedRandom = std::time(0);
+// If the parameters are the same, then the result will be the same on any machine. unsigned int nSeedRandom = std::time(0);
 // unsigned int nSeedRandom = 1686154273;